quantumjockey/XRD-Data-Analysis-Utilities/README.md

 Though the tool is in a useful state right now, a myriad of features (and documentation) will be added over the course of the next few weeks.

-Note that this project currently has two dependencies:
+Note that this project currently has three dependencies:

 1. filesystemhelper
+2. gradientswatch
-2. mvvmhelper
+3. mvvmhelper

 Be sure to clone these repositories and reconfigure the application's project structure prior to working with the code.